 Try to avoid the product descriptions that a wholesaler or manufacturer provides with the product (if you are wholesaling or dropshipping).
 When you write your own product descriptions you can incorporate the amount of passion you have, you can get creative with it or maybe even create funny ones if the context allows.
 You can’t do these things with a ready-made product description.
-Also, when you use product descriptions from the manufacturer there’s a higher chances of you being penalized for plagiarism or duplicate copy issues on search engines like Google.
+Also, when you use product descriptions from the manufacturer there’s a higher chance of you being penalized for plagiarism or duplicate copy issues on search engines like Google.

 Make the Copy Easy to Scan Through

 Try to ensure that your product descriptions are as easy to read as possible.
-Have a short paragraph that describes the product but break the products specification down to bullet points so that even if the customer is just skimming the page, they will get the most important tidbits easily.
+Have a short paragraph that describes the product but break down the product’s specification to bullet points so that even if the customer is just skimming the page, they will get the most important tidbits easily.
 Furthermore, due to the ease of picking up words in bullet point format, the customer might just catch a word or phrase that interests them and then stay on to read the entire description and maybe even purchase the product.

 Readability also increases when you break down the copy into shorter sentences/statements.
 Think of Apple, they have some pretty short sentences in their product copy, but they always nail it.
-They also start sentences with “and,” “because” or “but” – this makes the product descriptions more conversational.
+They also start sentences with “and,” “because” or “but”—this makes the product descriptions more conversational.
 The average sentence length in their copy is about 12 words or less, which what you should be aiming for, too.

 Understand Your Audience

 Cater to your target audience’s taste.
-If you are selling party supplies and games such as Cards Against Humanity, you can rest assured that your audience will react well to humour or sarcasm, thus you can modify your tone as such.
-In cases like these, your copy can have a playful note that serves to entertain the reader – check out some of the really cool product descriptions on Firebox.
+If you are selling party supplies and games such as Cards Against Humanity, you can rest assured that your audience will react well to humor or sarcasm, thus you can modify your tone as such.
+In cases like these, your copy can have a playful note that serves to entertain the reader—check out some of the really cool product descriptions on Firebox.
 If you’re selling a luxury good, it might be wise to use a more formal yet enticing tone.
 Be sensitive to the nature of the products you are selling the sentiments of the buyers.

 SEO All the Way